ramusus/fabriclassed/README.md

 DjangoFabric and VirtualenvFabric classes contains various of tools to work with Django in Virtualenv environment.
 You can use both of these toos together or separately, as you like.

-Example fabric class with properies:
+Example of Fabric class with a bunch of properies:

 ```python
 from fabriclassed import initialize, BaseFabric, DjangoFabric, VirtualenvFabric